 Luther College aggressively tracks the career paths and outcomes of its graduates, from employment to graduate school to postgraduate service.
 View recent graduate statistics for further details.

-Students interested in getting a masters or PhD in history or museum studies should talk to your advisor and history professors early in your Luther career about the steps you should take.
-An ongoing important step to keep in mind is to asking yourself in each class what topics and themes (big and small) are most of interest to you and what unanswered questions you have about them.
+Students interested in getting a masters or PhD in history or museum studies should talk to an advisor and history professors early in college about the proper steps to take.
+An ongoing important step to keep in mind is to continue asking what topics and themes (big and small) are most of interest in your classes and what unanswered questions you have about them.
 That will help guide you later when you have to choose the time period, region, and topic you want to specialize in.
-Please also consult this American Historical Association Guide to Graduate Study in History for more information.
+Please also consult the American Historical Association Guide to Graduate Study in History for more information.

 All students will also find the Luther College Career Center helpful in figuring out their life after graduation.